ZainUFarhat/ml-scratch-decision-trees/README.md

 ### **Results**

-For each dataset I will list the minimum samples split values , maximum depth, and test Accuracy score.
+For each dataset I will list the minimum samples split values , maximum depth, and test accuracy score.
 In addition I offer a decision tree graph for visualization.

 **1.** Breast Cancer Dataset: